MrOlm/inStrain/docs/example_output.rst

     N5_271_010G1_scaffold_93,59,70,11,0.010869565217391413,1.0,0.02777777777777779,1.0,G,A,T,A,0,2,3,21,26
     N5_271_010G1_scaffold_93,59,80,21,0.6410256410256397,1.0,1.0,1.0,G,A,G,A,2,0,1,25,28

 Linkage is used primarily to determine if organisms are undergoing horizontal gene transfer or not.
 It's calculated for pairs of SNPs that can be connected by at least ``min_snp`` reads.
-It's based on the assumption that each SNP as two alleles (for example, a A and b B).
+It's based on the assumption that each SNP has two alleles (for example, a A and b B).
 This all gets a bit confusing and has a large amount of literature around each of these terms, but I'll do my best to briefly explain what's going on

 scaffold
   The scaffold that both SNPs are on